 Depending on your child’s age, you dentist may recommend you wait another year or so to give the baby teeth time to fall out.

 However, it is also possible (although not very common) to still have baby teeth as a mid-to-late teen.
 In these circumstances, your dentist may suggest pulling the teeth out to begin the straightening process right away.

 Intervention treatment can also be necessary – such as habit breakers or expansion devices.
 These are best done at an early age, so it’s best to take your child to the dentist early.

 3. When is the right age for my child to see the dentist about braces?

 There’s no right or wrong age to start the process of braces.
 However, the earlier, the better, to prevent further damage.

 The most common age gap for kids to get braces is between 10 to 14, however many still start the process in their late teens.

-You should base your decision off two things – when you begin to notice concerns and when your child feels comfortable to visit.
+You should base your decision on two things – when you begin to notice concerns and when your child feels comfortable visiting.
 On an interesting note, the ASO’s study also found that 94% of orthodontists have experienced parents bringing their children in for a consultation because their children actually want braces, not because their parents forced them to.

 Nowadays, it’s also very common for adults to have braces as well.
 We give the option of clear aligners to both adult and some children patients.
 Clear aligners are barely visible and allow you to your regular jobs and activities without anyone even noticing.